eleuthero/bioinformatics/hiv-project/README.md

     ./sequences/SSSS/summary.consensus.reduced:
     Contains all sequences in summary.consensus, but with poorly-covered alignment segments removed.

+    ./schema/hiv_data.sql:
+    A file containing a SQL script to insert analyzed sequences into a MySQL 5.5 database configured by ./schema/hiv_schema.sql.
+One record will be inserted into the database for every retained sequence, and one record will be inserted for every generated consensus sequence (by subtype, year, and consensus threshold).

     ./alignment_SSSS.html:
     Contains a "heat map" of the number of reduced sequences (all sequences